Aarsh2001/Real-Time-Object-Tracking/README.md

 # Real-Time-Object-Tracking
-**Computer vision** at its core is about making an understanding through visual data.We detect obstacles, segment images, or extract relevant context from a given scene.
-One particular area is **Video Analysis** , which is the primary focus behind this project.
+**Video Analysis** , which is the primary focus behind this project.
 The aim is to track the obstacles in each frame.

 *The pipeline is as follows Object Detection->Object Tracking(Association)-> Output*